Outdoor Education Beyond the Classroom

 Year 8

 To build on the camping exposure from the previous year, our Year 8 camp shifts to QCCC Tamborine for a two-night campout experience at their mountain top property which enjoys views over Brisbane and Moreton Bay.
 With an emphasis on self-confidence, resilience and the value of supportive relationships, the students spend both nights camping in tents where the activities are focussed on critical and creative thinking.
-Activities include Jacob’s Ladder, MTB skills, the stranded Survivor Challenge and a Bush Master Chef activity where the students apply bush camping skills to cater for themselves one night.
+Activities include Giant Ladder, climbing wall, team initiatives, the stranded Survivor Challenge and a Bush Master Chef activity where the students apply bush camping skills to cater for themselves one night.

 Year 9

-In Year 9, students visit the self-contained 125-acre Noosa Outdoor Education Centre surrounded by rainforest for a Survival Skills camp.
-There they will be challenged, both individually and in groups, to practise basic bushcraft and survival skills.
+In Year 9, students the QCCC property at Cobb & Co Nine Mile Camping Ground for a Survival Skills camp.
+Here they will be challenged, both individually and in groups, to practise basic bushcraft and survival skills.
 Sequencing through a series of reward challenges, this camp teaches shelter building, campfire skills and cooking, navigation, basic first aid and survival skills.
-The focus is on team building, overcoming obstacles, enhancing communication skills and developing leadership capacity, including a reflection on the organising principles of Australia'a original inhabitants, to build from the experiences of Year 5 Camp and 7 Camp.
+The focus is on team building, overcoming obstacles, enhancing communication skills and developing leadership capacity, including a reflection on the organising principles of Australia's original inhabitants, to build from the experiences of previous camps.